jo11he/GsdAnalysis_QGIS3/README.md

 8. Run the analysis.
 After the process is complete, you will find the following files in your directory:

-﻿/filename-0.txt contains the chosen parameters ﻿/filename-1.tif contains the local GSD ﻿/filename-2.tif contains the local altitude w.r.t. ground
+- /filename-0.txt contains the chosen parameters
+- /filename-1.tif contains the local GSD
+- /filename-2.tif contains the local altitude w.r.t. ground

-As you can see the actual analysis results are contained in the -1.tif file.
+This shows that the actual analysis results are contained in the -1.tif file.
 The -2.tif file provides information that directly lead to the result.
 The plugins output the -2.tif files to give the user the possibility to visualize the causes of the final result and to convince himself of its correctness.